Skip to primary navigation Skip to content Skip to footer

 The Hawaiian Islands have always been one of the world’s most isolated marine ecosystems globally, so Hawaii has 25 percent endemic fish species.
 Scuba diving in Maui, you explore underwater near fish not found anywhere else on Earth!

-Even as a seasoned PADI scuba instructor, my first shore dive was in Maui.
-I had worked for many years on different scuba diving boats, so I had not even considered the idea of not boat diving!
-I thought the best underwater life must be found far out at sea.
-But, wow, I was wrong!
-Scuba diving from the beach can be excellent.
-Shore diving suits beginner divers, so anyone over 10 can scuba dive at Maui dive sites like Airport Beach in Kaanapali and Mala Wharf in Lahaina.
+As a seasoned PADI scuba instructor, my first shore dive occurred in Maui.
+After many years of working on various scuba diving boats, I never even considered the possibility of shore diving!
+I had always thought the best underwater life existed near shore.
+However, I was completely mistaken!
+Scuba diving from the beach can be Maui scuba diving is best experienced from the shore!excellent.
+Shore diving is ideal for beginner divers, allowing anyone over 10 to scuba dive at Maui dive sites such as Airport Beach in Kaanapali and Mala Wharf in Lahaina.

 The island blessed my first Maui scuba dive.
-On a calm day, I easily entered the ocean from the beach in Kaanapali.
-I put on my dive mask and fins to descend underwater and within 10 minutes of combing over a good stretch of the colorful Hawaiian coral reef, a huge Reef Manta Ray appeared in about 20 feet of water.
+On a calm day, I quickly entered the ocean from the beach in Kaanapali.
+I put on my dive mask and fins to descend underwater, and within 10 minutes of combing over a good stretch of the colorful Hawaiian coral reef, a massive Reef, Manta Ray, appeared in about 20 feet of water.
 The significant visitor had a wingspan of at least 10 feet!
 I hovered over the coral reef, mesmerized by the grace and movements of the Reef Manta Ray.
-Then I spent an incredible 20 MINUTES swimming alongside her.
-She slowly cruised over the coral reef and continuously examined my alien presence.
-This scuba dive immediately erased any potential doubts I had about Maui shore diving.
-Amazingly, it was the first dive my future husband and I had ever done together.
-It felt like Maui had opened her arms and Banyan Tree Divers Maui was born.

 But how does scuba diving from the beach compare with boat diving?
 Our answer always centers around the specific needs of each diver.
 For example, when someone needs to experience being on a boat and diving deeper than 80 feet, boat diving checks all the boxes!
 We would refer certified divers to the local dive shops with a boat in Lahaina.